15 high-protein foods that could help support your health and weight loss goals

 Chicken is a staple in many diets and for good reason!
 It’s a great source of protein, lower in saturated fat than some red and processed meats, and it packs a nutrient-dense mix of unsaturated fatty acids, vitamins, and minerals.
 For the leanest cut with the most protein, opt for grilled skinless chicken breast or skinless BBQ chicken breast—one 80 grams serving delivers about roughly 24 grams of protein.
 You’ll also get key nutrients like selenium (which supports the immune system) and choline, which plays a role in memory, mood, muscle control, and heart health.

-Try chicken breasts in these recipes:
+Try chicken breast in these recipes:

 2. Beef mince